Added to Cart

 Wild Bergamot is a showy perennial that has clusters of lavender purple flowers that look like ragged pompoms.
 They bloom at the top of 2-5’, open-branched stems.
 The aromatic leaves make a lovely tea.
 The flowers are an incredible pollinator attractant, and are especially valuable to grow in the garden to provide f...

 Wild Bergamot is a showy perennial that has clusters of lavender purple flowers that look like ragged pompoms.
 They bloom at the top of 2-5’, open-branched stems.
 The aromatic leaves make a lovely tea.
 The flowers are an incredible pollinator attractant, and are especially valuable to grow in the garden to provide food to native bees.
 The oil from the leaves has traditionally been used to treat respiratory illnesses.
 Deer resistant.
+Also known as Bee Balm.
 Tags: Color: Purple, Specialty: Pollinator Attractant, Season: Summer.

 Wild bergamot is found in the US east of the Rockies, eastern Mexico, and southern Canada.
 It grows it dry open woods, wet meadows and ditches, fields, at the edges of woods, and some marshes in east Texas.
 Its genus, Monarda, was named about a 16th century Spanish botanist, Nicolas Bautista Monardes.
 Its species name, fistulosa, means tubular.